Archive for the 'Web' Category

 I spent ages trying to figure out why my new installation of WAMP Server 2 wouldn’t parse my PHP and was spitting it out exactly as-is in the source file.
 I hoked around in the VirtualHost configuration, because the PHPMyAdmin that comes with WAMP Server was working fine so it had to be something wrong in the VirtualHost that I just configured that was stopping .php files being sent to the PHP parser, yes?
 No.

 As it turns out, it’s much simpler than that.
-Apache was sending the file to PHP to be parsed, by PHP was ignoring my code.
+Apache was sending the file to PHP to be parsed, but PHP was ignoring my code.
 Why?
 WAMP Server 2 comes with “short open tags” turned off (this may be a general PHP or PHP 5 thing, though not sure).
 Click WAMP -> PHP -> php.ini to edit the aforementioned file and find the line:

 short_open_tag = Off